columnflow/columnflow/docs/user_guide/plotting.md

 There are many different parameters implemented that allow customizing the style of a plot.
 A short overview to all plotting parameters is given in the [Plotting tasks](../task_overview/plotting.md).
-In the following, a few exemplary task calls are given to present the usage of our plotting parameters.
+In the following, a few exemplary task calls are given to present the usage of our plotting parameters, using the {py:class}`~columnflow.tasks.plotting.PlotVariables1D` task.

-Per default, the {py:class}`~columnflow.tasks.plotting.PlotVariables1D` task creates one plot per variable with all Monte Carlo backgrounds being included in a stack and data being shown as separate points.
+Per default, the ```PlotVariables1D``` task creates one plot per variable with all Monte Carlo backgrounds being included in a stack and data being shown as separate points.
 The bottom subplot shows the ratio between signal and all processes included in the stack and can be disabled via the ```--skip_ratio``` parameter.